PepkorIT/beach-day/docs/getting-started/step3.md

 describe("Demo 3 - Running an HTTP call", function(){

-    // Async environment to link all tests var env = new JasmineAsyncEnv();
+    // Async environment to wrap all tests var env = new JasmineAsyncEnv();

-    // This test will run a basic HTTP call and ensure a status of 200
+    // This test will run a basic HTTP call
-    // If the status is anything other than 200 it will fail.
     // We pass the environment to the runner so it can
     // auto complete the test for us when done running. it("Ensure we get a simple result", env.wrap(function(env){